kuthz/btstack/README.md

 ## Instruction and Usage
 All traffic go through the openvpn container.
-IF the container is not running no network access is available for other containers
+If the container is not running no network access is available for other containers

 The stack use docker-compose, so usage show docker-compose way